 Find the blueprints by clicking 'View Options' in the content browser and selecting 'Show Engine Content' and 'Show Plugin Content'.
-The plugin is under RMPP - the old name.
+The plugin may be under RMPP - the old name.

-To fire a bullet you spawn a BP_MP_Projectile_Base actor with an initial direction.
+To fire a bullet you spawn a BP_MPPP_LagComp_Projectile actor with an initial direction, or of course, spawn one of its child classes such as the Tracer Projectile.
 Initial speed is a setting in the blueprint.
 If you open the blueprint and click the RealisticProjectileComponent, you can play with all the settings.
 At the bottom of these properties are the events you can use to trigger your own code.
 These are